technicated/swift-evolution/proposals/XXXX-variadic-generics.md

 struct ZipSequence<S1: Sequence, S2: Sequence, Ss: variadic Sequence> { }
 //                                                 ^~~~~~~~
 ```
-Inside of a generic context a Variadic Generic can be directly used as a type.
+Inside of a generic context, a Variadic Generic can be directly used as a type.
 A value whose type is a Variadic Generic is called a **variadic value**, and is a **collection** of *zero or more values* (more on this later) implementing the `Collection` protocol:
 ```swift
 struct ZipSequence<S1: Sequence, S2: Sequence, Ss: variadic Sequence> {
   private let s1: S1